Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics

 where $a$ denotes the lattice spacing.
-Fig.~\ref{1p1_dimer}(a) shows $R^2_{\sigma\overline{\sigma}}$ (green curve), the size of the \emph{$AB$ pair} as a function of $U_{AB}/J_x$, clearly distinguishing regimes of tightly bound and weakly bound \emph{$AB$ pair}.
-Figs.~\ref{1p1_dimer}(b1)-(b4) present the two-body reduced density matrices for selected values of $U_{AB}/J_x$, indicated by green diamonds in panel(a).
-For large $|U_{AB}/J_x|$, the correlator is sharply localized at the reference site, with only minimal spreading to neighboring sites (b1)-(b2), characteristic of a strongly localized \emph{$AB$ pair}.
-In contrast, for smaller $|U_{AB}/J_x|$, the correlator becomes increasingly delocalized (b3)-(b4), consistent with a larger spatial extent of the \emph{$AB$ pair}.
-Finally, returning back to the four-particle case discussed in the main text, we calculate the average separation between particles of same species.
-In this case, we choose on-site intra-species interaction $U=20\,J_x$, and vary the ratio $U_{AB}/U$ to facilitate meaningful connections with the two-particle case.
-The intra-species separation ($R_{\sigma\sigma}$) is shown by the red curve in Fig.~\ref{1p1_dimer}(a).
+Figure~\ref{1p1_dimer}(a) shows $R^2_{\sigma\overline{\sigma}}$ (green curve), the size of the $AB$ pair as a function of $U_{AB}/(20J_x)$, clearly distinguishing regimes of tightly bound and weakly bound $AB$ pair.
+Figures~\ref{1p1_dimer}(b1)-\ref{1p1_dimer}(b4) present the two-body reduced density matrices for selected values of $U_{AB}/J_x$, indicated by green diamonds in panel (a).
+For large $|U_{AB}/J_x|$, the correlator is sharply localized at the reference site, with only minimal spreading to neighboring sites [panels (b1) and (b2)], characteristic of a strongly localized $AB$ pair.
+In contrast, for smaller $|U_{AB}/J_x|$, the correlator becomes increasingly delocalized [panles (b3) and (b4)], consistent with a larger spatial extent of the $AB$ pair.
+Finally, returning back to the four-particle case discussed in the main text, we calculate the average separation between particles of the same species.
+In this case, we choose on-site intraspecies interaction $U=20\,J_x$, and vary the ratio $U_{AB}/U$ to facilitate meaningful connections with the two-particle case.
+The intraspecies separation ($R_{\sigma\sigma}$) is shown by the red curve in Fig.~\ref{1p1_dimer}(a).
 The gray dashed line marks the phase boundary separating distinct four-particle phases, as shown in Fig.~\ref{pdiag2d}(a4).
-For $-1<U_{AB}/U<-0.75$, the tetramer is formed from sharply localized \emph{$AB$ pairs}.
-As $|U_{AB}/U|$ decreases, the \emph{$AB$ pair} becomes increasingly delocalized, and the system eventually transitions into an weakly-correlated dimer phase at sufficiently small values of $|U_{AB}/U|$, as evidenced by $R^2_{\sigma\overline{\sigma}} \sim R_{\sigma\sigma}$.
-Prior to this transition, however, diffused \emph{$AB$ pairs} can still bind to form a tetramer.
+For $-1<U_{AB}/U<-0.75$, the tetramer is formed from sharply localized $AB$ pairs.
+As $|U_{AB}/U|$ decreases, the $AB$ pair becomes increasingly delocalized, and the system eventually transitions into a weakly correlated dimer phase at sufficiently small values of $|U_{AB}/U|$, as evidenced by $R^2_{\sigma\overline{\sigma}} \sim R_{\sigma\sigma}$.
+Prior to this transition, however, diffused $AB$ pairs can still bind to form a tetramer.
 This occurs in the range $-0.42<U_{AB}/U<-0.16$, where $R_{\sigma\sigma}$ (red curve) exhibits a local minimum, consistent with the formation of a bound state.